DavidHrncir/Fivetran_CSDK_Snowflake_HOL/AGR_Agriculture_Livestock_Health_Monitoring/agr-lab-guide.md

   <summary>Click to expand the User prompt and click the Copy icon in the right corner</summary>

 ```
-- Provide a custom connector for Oil and Gas for the fts_data endpoint.
-1 table called fts_records - all columns.
+- Provide a custom connector for Agriculture for the agr_data endpoint.
+1 table called agr_records - all columns.
 - Make sure you copy the configuration.json file exactly - do not add any other variables to it.
-- Here is the API spec: https://sdk-demo-api-dot-internal-sales.uc.r.appspot.com/fts_api_spec
+- Here is the API spec: https://sdk-demo-api-dot-internal-sales.uc.r.appspot.com/agr_api_spec
 ```
 </details>

 3. Click the black **Run** button in the upper right
-4. After Claude generates the connector.py code, you will see a response similar to the example connector, but updated for the oil and gas field technician summarization dataset.
+4. After Claude generates the connector.py code, you will see a response similar to the example connector, but updated for the agriculture livestock health monitoring dataset.
-5. Click [fts_data](https://sdk-demo-api-dot-internal-sales.uc.r.appspot.com/fts_data) if you'd like to see the dataset.
+5. Click [agr_data](https://sdk-demo-api-dot-internal-sales.uc.r.appspot.com/agr_data) if you'd like to see the dataset.

 ### 1.2 Debug and Deploy the Custom Connector in VS Code
 1. When you see the connector.py code generated in the Anthropic Workbench, click the **Copy** button in the upper right of the code connector.py code block